openhab/openhab-mycroft/USAGE.md

 ### openHAB Item Configuration

-Items are exposed to openHAB skill for Mycroft through the use of tags which follow the [HomeKit](http://docs.openhab.org/addons/io/homekit/readme.html) binding tagging syntax.
+Items are exposed to openHAB skill for Mycroft through the use of tags.
-Pleas see the [HomeKit item configuration](http://docs.openhab.org/addons/io/homekit/readme.html#item-configuration) page for information on how to tag items.
+See the [Hue Emulation](http://docs.openhab.org/addons/io/hueemulation/readme.html) and [HomeKit Add-on](http://docs.openhab.org/addons/io/homekit/readme.html) documentation for details about tagging and available tags.

 * **Items via .items - File**